Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Controller Parameters

+While all standard controllers were disqualified for ROS2, see Table~\ref{tab:sd_paras} and Figure~\ref{Fig:ROS2_std}, we observe that, besides the parameters with lowest costs, the parameters $p_1=(0.7, -0.4,0,0,1)$ and $p_2=(0.6,-0.2,0,0,1)$ seem to be promising candidates.

 As a next step, we run our experiments using the cost function $C_1$ introduced in Section~\ref{sec:methodology}.
-The resulting customized parameters are summarized for the three schemes under consideration in Table~\ref{tab:optiparas1}.
-Already after 1000 total iterations within the Bayesian optimization we thus obtain parameters with similar if not even cheaper costs than those of the standard controllers.
+The resulting customized parameters are summarized for the four schemes under consideration in Table~\ref{tab:optiparas2}.
+For more detailed information, we refer to Tables~\ref{tab:optiparasROS2},~\ref{tab:optiparasMPRK22},~\ref{tab:optiparasMPRK43I}, and \ref{tab:optiparasMPRK43II} in Appendix~\ref{sec:data}.
+Therein, the column "Bayes" has entries of the form \enquote{scheme\_number} and refers to the scheme for which the optimization was run and how many evaluations of the cost functions were needed until there was no significant improvement after 1000 iterations.

-Now, since we most likely did not find the optimal parameters with this iterative approach, it is reasonable to check if any of the optimized parameters listed in Table~\ref{tab:optiparas1} might lead do a decreased cost also for the other methods.
-Indeed, a direct comparison reveals that the parameter is the overall cheapest with associated costs $3.7002$ and $4.3810$ for MPRK22(1) and MPRK43(0.563), respectively.
-As a result of this observation we are tempted to increase the total number of steps resulting in Table~\ref{tab:optiparas2}.

-There, we found even better parameters with respect to our cost function.
-As before, we do a cross comparison of the costs of the controllers, which revealed no further improvement.
-This means that the parameters in Table~\ref{tab:optiparas2} are the overall cheapest parameters found in this work.

-Now let us compare the performances of the found parameters with those of the best fitting standard controllers $p_1$, $p_2$ and $p_3$.
-We start with the second-order MPRK scheme, see Figure~\ref{Fig:MPRK22_val}.
+Now let us compare the performances of the parameters found with those of the best fitting standard controllers for the respective method.
+We start with the ROS2$(\gamma)$ with $\gamma=(2+\sqrt2)^{-1}$, see Figure~\ref{Fig:ROS2_val}, where we see that the standard parameters are disqualified in our procedure as they do not obey the slop criterion for the NPZD problem~\eqref{eq:NPZD} and HIRES problem \eqref{eq:hires}.
+In contrast, although all parameters are comparable for most of the problems, the customized parameter is consistently good and sometimes is the best in achieving the required level of accuracy, as in HIRES and PR4(0.25)~\eqref{eq:PR}.

+Next, looking at the second-order MPRK scheme, see Figure~\ref{Fig:MPRK22_val}.
 Here, it becomes evident that the new controller performs slightly better than the best standard controllers as, besides being highly accurate for small tolerances, it is also cheaper for the larger ones.
+The only exception is found in the WP diagram for the Fokker--Planck equation \eqref{eq:FP}, where $p_1$ and $p_2$ work better for middle-ranged tolerances.